KhaledAbuNada-AI/Bots-RealEstate/README.md

 Telegram bot to predict real estate prices in Jordan, Amman, and the model was trained on data taken from the OpenSooq website and other real estate websites

-It is based on three main questions, the first question is:
+It is based on four main questions, the first question is:

+* house space?

- The number of rooms
+* The number of rooms ?

-number of bathrooms
+* How many bathrooms?

-And the location of the property
+* And the location of the property?

-The bot prints the results based on the pre-trained data
+The bot shows the results based on the pre-trained data

 Below is a video showing how the bot works https://youtu.be/oFuAE-jtcRA

-# Khaled Abu Nada
+# BY : Khaled Abu Nada

 ## https://youtu.be/oFuAE-jtcRA